-- If you are using it for personal use.
-You should remember that you cannot sell or share it.
+- If you are using it for personal use, you cannot sell or share it.

-- You should import only a small amount, which is usually enough for 90 days or less.
+- You should import only a small amount, usually enough for 90 days or less.

 - If the medicine is generally not available in Canada.